Duncans007/pyChess/README.md

 # PyChess

-Pychess is a fully text-based chess game in python.
+To run, use `PyChess_Interface.py`

-The game can be played locally using a single terminal, but also has fully configurable (ip, port) network support.
+Pychess was a fully text-based chess game in python.
+The text based version can still be played with no dependencies.

-Its only non-included dependency is Pygame, though there is support for text-based output if desired.
+Text based version can be played locally using a single terminal, or over the network by configuring ip and port settings at the top of the main file.

-To run, use the PyChess_Interface.py file.
+2D interface runs on Pygame.